NathSSH/derpys-script-loader/readme.txt

 packages:
  scripts can make use of custom "packages" in "_derpy_script_loader/packages" (non-existent by default) using the "require" function if you want to develop one that loads a DLL using the "loadlib" function, see "extras/sdk/dslpackage.h"

-extras:
- the "extras" folder contains the package sdk and a few optional scripts you can move to the "scripts" folder if desired "dev" lets you run Lua code directly from the console (which is not a normal feature as it can be "cheating" in some contexts)
- "window" puts the game into borderless fullscreen, lets you toggle a window with alt+enter, and close the game by hitting alt+f4
- "server_browser" lets you hit F1 to list and connect to servers in your DSL config (if networking is enabled)

 credits:
  derpy54320 - developer